Master Your Exposure by Visualizing Your Image

 Using such a wide aperture setting was not necessary for the exposure.
 I could have used a slower shutter speed and narrow aperture setting for the same exposure.
 With my aperture at f/2.8 it did ensure the background was blurred.
-Even though you can’t see it the finished photo it made it easy to post process the dark background.
+Even though you can’t see it in the finished photo it made it easy to post-process the dark background.

-Here are the for renderings of the again so you can compare them:
+Here are the various renderings of the image again so you can compare them: